PPBDS/r4ds.tutorials/README.md

 Note that most of the tutorials follow the associated chapters from [*R for Data Science (2e)*](https://r4ds.hadley.nz/).
-This is *not* true, however, for these tutorials: Introduction, RStudio and Code, RStudio and Github, Terminal, Quarto Websites, and Visualization Case Studies.
+This is *not* true, however, for these tutorials: Introduction, RStudio and Code, RStudio and Github, Terminal, and Quarto.
 In those tutorials, we cover material which we feel belongs in any introductory data science course.

 ## Installation